SamsonStannus/hangman/README.md

 - clone repo
 - check/update your java version to 1.8.X
 - `java -jar hangman.jar`
-- NOTE: might not function well on windows, also makesure your terminal window is at least 23 lines height by 100 columns width
+- NOTE: might not function well on windows, also make sure your terminal window is at least 23 lines high by 100 columns wide